Teradata/stampede/README.md

     make test-core install

 Finally, the `test` target does *not* test the "extras" included with *Stampede*, currently limited to [Hadoop-specific](http://hadoop.apache.org) tools.
-To test these tools, first ensure that `$HADOOP_HOME` is defined, then run
+To test these tools, first ensure that `$HADOOP_HOME` is defined, then run this command:

-    make test-hadoop
+    make test-extras install

-The `install` target installs everything, whether you want to use `syslog` and the Hadoop tools or not.
+The `install` target installs everything, whether you want to use `syslog` and the "extras" or not.
 They are small and harmless, if left alone ;^)

 Next, assuming you installed in `/usr/local/stampede/`, which we'll call `$STAMPEDE_HOME` from now on, add `$STAMPEDE_HOME/bin` to the `PATH` for any user who plans to use *Stampede*.